 - Problems regarding the choice of anesthetic

-If one continues to eat healthy, maintain a proper lifestyle and finds a good surgeon, the surgery and recovery can be taken care of smoothly.
+If one continues to eat healthily, maintain a proper lifestyle and finds a good surgeon, the surgery and recovery can be taken care of smoothly.

 Read on Recovery After CABG.